gammasoft71/xtd/docs/documentation/Guides/xtd.core/resources.md

 All that's left is to exploit your resources in a way that's simple and transparent to your environment and OS.
 Just include the inlcude file `propertes/resources.hpp` and use its properties.
+By the way, a resource is always read-only.

 ### your_project.cpp